11 Reasons To Watch “Farscape”, Twenty Years+ Later

 11. Farscape Might Still Get A Reboot/Sequel

-Twenty years later, and fans are still calling for a new Farscape series (or a movie).
+Twenty years later, fans still call for a new Farscape series (or a movie).
 Luckily, the show’s creators (and cast) are also interested in continuing the story – it’s just a matter of finding funding and a channel for this.

 Brian Henson and Rockne S. O’Bannon both mentioned on several occasions that they want to revisit the Farscape universe, and Rockne was reportedly working on new Farscape stories.